rotundasoftware/backbone-courier/README.md

 	"focused" : function( data, source ) {
 		// handle the "focused" message
 		alert( "child view focused" );
-		console.log( source ); // log the child view that spawned or passed this message },
+		console.log( source ); // the child view that spawned or passed this message },

 	// when the "selected" message from the resourcesCollectionView child view